When You Feel “Chemistry” With Someone, What’s Actually Going On?

 There is no hard and fast timeline for how long each phase lasts, as it can vary widely due to gender, age, and other environmental factors, Fisher writes.

-Additionally, while oxytocin has long gotten the credit for being the love hormone, Prause says that scientists are now "kind of over oxytocin," because it has broader functions than simply bonding.
-It also plays a role in the contraction of the uterus to stimulate birth, instigating lactation, and sexual arousal; low levels have been linked to autism spectrum disorders.
+Additionally, while oxytocin has long gotten the credit for being the love hormone, Prause said that scientists are now “kind of over oxytocin,” because it has broader functions than simply bonding.
+It also plays a role in the contraction of the uterus to stimulate birth, instigate lactation, and trigger sexual arousal; low levels have been linked to autism-spectrum disorders.

-Now they're focusing on a charmingly named hormone known as kisspeptin (no, really).
+Now, they’re focusing on a charmingly named hormone known as kisspeptin.
 Produced in the hypothalamus, kisspeptin plays a role in the onset of puberty, and may increase libido, regulate the gonadal steroids that fuel the sex drive, and help the body maintain pregnancy.
-But Prause says there is a lot more study about the role kisspeptin plays in attraction.
+But Prause said there is a lot more to study about the role kisspeptin plays in attraction.

 Biology may explain our initial attraction and the “honeymoon” phase of a relationship, but it doesn’t necessarily explain why a person’s love of obscure movies or joy of hiking tickles your fancy, or what makes you want to settle down.

-In the process of doing research for her book How To Fall in Love With Anyone, writer Mandy Len Catron of Vancouver became her own test subject when she came across the research the Arons are most well-known for: their 36 questions, which promote bonding.
+In the process of doing research for her book How To Fall in Love With Anyone, writer Mandy Len Catron of Vancouver became her own test subject when she came across the research the Arons are most well-known for: their 36 questions method, which promotes bonding.